 A steadily-rising fee is placed on the carbon content of fossil fuels upstream – at the mine, well, or port of entry.
-The net revenue is returned evenly to every household through monthly ‘dividend’ payments.
+The entire net revenue collected is then returned directly to every citizen through monthly ‘dividend’ payments.
 There are several benefits to this approach:

-- Investors, producers, consumers and governments are all given an incentive to increase energy efficiency and transition away from carbon- intensive activity.
+- Investors, producers, consumers and governments are all given an incentive to increase energy efficiency and reduce their consumption of carbon.

-- The fee encourages greater investment, research and development in low carbon projects.
+- The fee encourages greater investment, research and development in clean energy projects.

-- The dividend (100% of revenue) protects lower and middle income families, maintains public support and give consumers greater purchasing power, enabling all households to play their part in the mitigation of climate change.
+- The dividend (100% of revenue) would protect lower and middle income families, maintain public support and give consumers greater purchasing power, enabling all households to play their part in the mitigation of climate change.

 Australian Climate Dividend Plan

-In 2018, as part of the UNSW Grand Challenges Program, University of New South Wales professors Richard Holden and Rosalind Dixon modelled a modified version for the Australian economy and presented it as the Australian Climate Dividend Plan (ACDP).
+In 2018, as part of the UNSW Grand Challenges Program, University of New South Wales professors Richard Holden and Rosalind Dixon modelled a carbon fee and dividend for the Australian economy and presented it as the Australian Climate Dividend Plan (ACDP).